 “The forms are also abstract,” Homeira says, “and when I look at them I always find something new.”

 For this writer, an initial survey of Simon’s work calls to mind abstracted pieces of knights’ armor—as if someone in King Arthur’s foundry had been slipped a tab of LSD as he began hammering away.

 “Ever since I started making sculpture,” Simon says, “people would bring up knights in armor.”
 He mentions Dox Quixote, and then quickly makes it clear that he’s not thinking of body armor while he’s working.
 Do people mention anything else that the work reminds them of?
 “Most of the time they bring up things like different kinds of animals.”

-What’s true is that, despite being formed from metal, be it stainless steel or brass, the resultant shapes are organic in nature and at times they reference the human body.
+What’s true is that, despite being formed at a foundry and machine shop, be it stainless steel or brass, the resultant shapes are organic in nature and at times they reference the human body.
 Some of the works have animal names as well: “Rabbit,” he mentions, and also “Bison.”

 Furthermore, the word “Bison” is stamped onto the piece, and Simon explains how this came about:

 “I started stamping letters and some phrases into the metal, phrases that would come into my head.
 It kind of culminated in one piece that I call ‘Me.’
 It’s like the narcissism of the artist or sculptor (who often may boast) ‘It’s all about my work.’”
 The stamping, however, must be completed before the metal is welded and hammered into shape because otherwise there would be a lot of dents and thus a less graceful look.

 Ideas past and present

 An artist worth his or her salt evolves or at least refines their work over time, and Simon points out that his earliest pieces were quite simple, flat sheets of metal that were cut out and welded together. “ “The current work is much more volumetric; a lot of volume and a lot of hammering.”